Walcha, New South Wales

 The project will be constructed primarily on freehold land within the Walcha and Uralla Local Government Areas.
 Land to be used for the project will be secured under lease arrangements with local landholders.

 New England Renewable Energy Zone

 The Walcha area was selected because it is one of the best wind resource areas in NSW, and is within the proposed New England Renewable Energy Zone (REZ).
-The New England REZ is being implemented NSW Government, and involves a coordinated effort to plan new transmission lines to best accommodate new renewable energy projects.
+The New England REZ is being implemented by the NSW Government, and involves a coordinated effort to plan new transmission lines to best accommodate new renewable energy projects.

 The proposed project site is in relatively close proximity to the existing transmission network operated by TransGrid.
-The Winterbourne Wind Farm project will include approximately 30km of new 330kV transmission line which will tie into the existing TransGrid network via a new 330kV switchyard which is proposed to be constructed approximately 7km south of Uralla, NSW.
+The Winterbourne Wind Farm project will include approximately 57km of new 330kV transmission line which will tie into the existing TransGrid network via a new 330kV switchyard which is proposed to be constructed approximately 7km south of Uralla, NSW.

 Excellent Wind Resource

 Wind resource monitoring conducted at the site since 2009 indicates that wind speeds are high and consistent, making the wind farm project viable in this location.

 The proposed project area has many low peaks and ridgelines which provide suitable locations for the construction of wind turbines.
 There are good existing access roads to and within the site, allowing for transport of turbine blades, towers, and electrical equipment and movement of construction vehicles within the project area.
 However, some existing roads and infrastructure may need to be upgraded, and several new access roads will be constructed within the site as part of the proposed project.